danny01bg/credit-default-analysis/README.md

 * Payment behavior is more predictive than demographics
 * Higher credit limits leads to lower default risk
 * Late payments strongly increase default probability

+Team:
+Danny Grozdev
+Alexa Asis
+Corey Jordan-Zamora
+Preeti Sharma
+Peter Szczepanski

+This project was completed as part of a group assignment at DePaul University.